 - Repeat this exercise several times until your child understands the steps (this usually takes no more than one hour).

-- Now, it’s time to try what you exemplified with the doll, with him.
+- Now, it’s time to try what you exemplified with the doll, with them.

 - It’s quick, typically can be done in under 2 weeks.